A poem for the East End Film Festival

 (scratching a V in the brick for good luck).

 in The Dog, and the muscle in The Arms?

 The points scored in The Compass, the result

 in The Roses?
 Rough as The Docker’s Knot!

 In The Wreath, these three fellas steal in,

 like yesterday, gabardines and trilbies,

 drag this bloke by the hair into the gents

-nearly pulled the frown off from his forehead.
+pulled the frown off of his sorry forehead

 And the rest of the ghosts